rainsworth/intro-to-github/README.md

-# Introduction to Using GitHub :octocat:
+# Introduction to Using GitHub

 A friendly introduction to using GitHub as part of [Open Data Manchester's Pick N Mix](http://www.opendatamanchester.org.uk/?p=1343) series.